mkfeuhrer/game-of-life-java/README.md

 ## Limitation

-- Shows board with initial input.
+- Project works for any input, but dynamic array expansion doesnt work.
-- Dynamic board size not supported.
+- Throws out of bound if board size is exceeded.

 [1]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life